ChrisWSchultz/web-sprint-challenge-advanced-web-applications/README.md

 3. Describe how web servers work.

     A webserver like nginx or apache?
-The server gets a request, usually on port 80 or 443, then matches it against a site and directs it there.
+The server gets a request, usually on port 80(http) or 443(https), then matches it against a site(based on the site configs) and directs it there.
     Once there the request gets processed and returns a response.
 In a nutshell.
 Lots more to it than that though.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-    C - create, POST - create a new thing, or for passing data R - read, GET - general request, returns information U - update, PUT - update a thing that already exists D - delete/destroy, DELETE - remove a thing that exists, although I imagine soft-deletes are pretty common.
+    C - create, POST - create a new thing, or for passing data(login, request body, etc).
+    R - read, GET - general request, returns information.
+    U - update, PUT - update a thing that already exists.
+    D - delete/destroy, DELETE - remove a thing that exists, although I imagine soft-deletes are pretty common.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.